-We have assembled an esteemed panel of professionals to thoroughly review and evaluate the applications.
-This selection committee will be scouring each submission with areas of emphasis including: future impact potential, academic performance, personal character and conduct, leadership and community-building skills, work ethic, reliability, entrepreneurship and financial acumen.
+Rizing Tide assembled an esteemed panel of professionals to thoroughly review and evaluate scholarship applications.
+This selection committee will scrutinize each submission for merit, focusing especially on future impact potential, academic performance, personal character and conduct, leadership and community-building skills, work ethic, reliability, and entrepreneurial and financial acumen.

-Efosa L. Guobadia, PT, DPT, is the founder of the integrated wellness company FFITT Health; President and CEO of Move Together, a 501(c)3 for purpose organization dedicated to improving access to quality rehab medicine around the corner and around the world; Co-Founder of the initiative Global PT Day of Service, which has spanned over 80 countries since its inception; and Founder of the informational website PT Haven.
-In 2017, he contributed a chapter on sustainability as well as the closing afterword for the book "Why Global Health Matters”, edited by Dr. Chris E. Stout, and with a foreword by Nobel Laureate Jody Williams.
+Efosa L. Guobadia, PT, DPT, is the founder of the integrated wellness company FFITT Health; president and CEO of Move Together, a 501(c)3 organization dedicated to improving access to quality rehab medicine around the corner and around the world; co-founder of the initiative Global PT Day of Service, which has spanned over 80 countries since its inception; and founder of the informational website PT Haven.
+In 2017, he contributed a chapter on sustainability as well as the closing afterword for the book "Why Global Health Matters,” edited by Dr. Chris E. Stout, and with a foreword by Nobel Laureate Jody Williams.

 Dr. Efosa Guobadia

 Mia Gonzales Dean